Rianto-RNT/rnt-go-mastery/README.md

 - Operation on file - Coding Program
 - Writing bytes to file - os.Write and ioutil.WriteFile
 - Writing to files using a buffered writer(bufio package)
+- Reading n bytes from a file. reading a file using a buffered reader

 ### number) rnt-example-point